secML/secML.github.io/src/content/post/class9.md

 Using PDFRate, the classification rates achieve well above 99% true positive rates while maintaining 0.2% or less false positive rates for different datasets, classification parameters and experimental conditions.

+Mimicry attack, in which malicious documents are artificially modified to make some of the features similar to benign ones while retaining the malicious part, is one conceivable evasion technique.
+The key part the attacker want to make use of in order to spoof the defender is to mimicking the most important features for classification.

 In the mimicry attack effectiveness test where the previously extracted features are purposefully modified, the six most important features were selected for evasion testing.
 As shown in the table below, the conclusion is that the classification error can increase to a great extent.

 <p align="center">